orkes-io/docs/docs/reference-docs/dynamic-fork-task.md

 ```

 :::note Important Note
 This is the legacy method of using a dynamic fork join which requires a preparation task for the inputs.
-There is a new updated version of this that can operate of an array [Dynamic Fork Join using Arrays](./dynamic-fork-from-array-task)
+There is a new updated version of this that can operate on an array [Dynamic Fork Join using Arrays](./dynamic-fork-from-array-task)
 :::

 ## Introduction

 When the number of forks must be determined at run-time, the FORK_JOIN_DYNAMIC task is needed.
-(In a regular fork operation -the [FORK_JOIN](/content/docs/reference-docs/fork-task) task- the number of forks are defined during workflow creation.)
+(In a regular fork operation -the [FORK_JOIN](/content/docs/reference-docs/fork-task) task- the number of forks is defined during workflow creation.)

 :::info Note:
-A `FORK_JOIN_DYNAMIC` can ony have ONE task per fork.
-If there is a need for multiple tasks per fork, a SUBWORKFLOW can be utilized.
+A `FORK_JOIN_DYNAMIC` can only have one task per fork.
+If there is a need for multiple tasks per fork, a sub-workflow can be utilized.
 :::

 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/2VE2ys_85FM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>